 What is the blue hour in photography?

-It’s a phenomenon that occurs twice a day.
+The Blue Hour a phenomenon that occurs twice a day.
 Once in the morning, the other in the evening.
-This is where the sun rises just above the horizon in the morning and again in the evening as the sun is just about to dip below the horizon.
+The blue hour is where the sun rises just above the horizon in the morning and again in the evening as the sun is just about to dip below the horizon.

 It starts as the sky turns from the golden hour of reds and oranges to a light blue.
 The light blue is officially when the blue hour starts.
 It then transitions into a deep, dark blue – perfect for those moody shots.